sttodorov/BaloonsPop-5/README.txt

 	- update and git-push the TODO list before starting your turn
 	- you can document changes as you go in the commit message

- - Create Command and Prompts enum for communication b/w Engine and IFrontEnd
+ - Create CommandType enum for communication from IFrontEnd to Engine (i.e. IFrontEnd methods return Command object which has CommandType enum field)
-	- Replace userCommand string with a Command enum
+	- Replace userCommand string with a Command object
-	- Replace Console.WriteLine messages with Prompts enum (which get rendered as Console.WriteLine messages in ConsoleUI)
- - (optional)Add DateTime field to RankList Reccord to make reccords more unique
+ - [optional] Add DateTime field to RankList Reccord to make reccords more unique
  - Reduce Engine to under 150 loc (currently at 227 loc)
  - Separate GameLogic and Rendering
 	- use separate class for Console work which only exchanges Input (commands) and Output(fieldState, error messages, top score list)